 What I’ve observed about some members of the older generation is that they tend to have a lot of free gifts and items in their house, sometimes in excess.
 If they don’t need some items in their house, you could bring it over.

-I personally brought over several items from my parents’ and in-laws’ place.
+I personally brought over several items from my previous home.
 Some examples include the study table chair, blanket, cloth, all fork and spoon, cups and vacuum cleaner.

 It is really ok to bring items over and not everything has to be brand new.
 Doing so, would save you the additional cost of purchasing them.